“Tapestries Lakeland”, an Un-Mural Art Exhibition

-The project is called, “Tapestries – Lakeland, an Un-Mural Art Exhibition”.
-Artists will be commissioned to create the “Un-Murals”.
+Artists were commissioned to create the “Un-Murals”.
 They’re called un-murals, because a mural is defined as a painting or art executed directly on a wall.
 The painted un-mural tapestries are not.
 They’re painted on over sized canvas tarpaulins then attached to walls.
 The largest ones are 10 by 12 feet.

 The project’s aims are to promote quality works of Street Art in Lakeland and enhance the value of three urban areas, Downtown, Midtown and Dixieland.

-There is no specific theme that artists must conform to when creating their concepts.
-The artwork must fit harmoniously into the urban environment of Lakeland and must be politically and ideologically neutral.
+There was no specific theme that artists had to conform to when creating their concepts.
+The artwork had to fit harmoniously into the urban environment of Lakeland and was to be politically and ideologically neutral.
 The Un-murals are designed to entertain, cause interaction and provoke thought.

 The tapestries are a continuation of my passion for public art.
 It began with chalk art paintings on sidewalks, a 10 foot mural painted on pallet wrap stretched between trees at the Citrus Connection terminal, stretch wrapping and painting ten trees in vibrant colors, wrapping and painting all the light poles in downtown, painting abandoned stumps and murals on neglected store fronts, painting a giraffe measuring 20 feet tall and a menagerie on a stretch wrapped tree in Munn Park, to creating “Clearly People”, a packaging tape sculpture exhibition.
 “Clearly People” was my largest public art exhibition to date, but . . .
 Go Big or Go Home, “Tapestries – Lakeland” will be larger.

-“Tapestries – Lakeland, an Un-Mural Art Exhibition” will debut at an artist’s reception on November 02, 2018 and then be installed during the following weeks.
+“Tapestries Lakeland debuted at an artist’s reception on November 02, 2018 and have been installed on buildings.
 It will be on exhibit until January 2020.
-A Google walking map of the installations will be available.
+A Google walking map of the installations will soon be available.